Dental Bridges

 Types of Dental Bridges

-Cantilever Dental Bridge is not as robust as a regular bridge, but only needs one natural tooth to support it.
+Cantilever is not as robust as a regular bridge, but only needs one natural tooth to support it.

 Maryland Dental Bridge is appropriate in some circumstances where there are natural teeth nearby.
 It uses a framework that is cemented onto the backs of the neighboring teeth.

-Implant-Supported Dental Bridge is the most stable type of dental bridge is the implant-supported one, which is supported by dental implants.
+Implant-Supported is the most stable type and the implant-supported one, which is supported by dental implants.
 It has long-term advantages and necessitates surgery.

-Choosing the type of dental bridge depends on various factors.
-The location of the missing teeth, your budget, your personal tastes and your oral health all play a role in selecting the type of dental bridge.
-Here are some typical dental bridge kinds and factors to take into account while selecting one.
+Choosing the type depends on various factors.
+The location of the missing teeth, your budget, your personal tastes and your oral health all play a role in selecting the type.
+Here are some typical kinds and factors to take into account while selecting one.

 Oral Health, the condition of your adjacent teeth and gums will influence the type of bridge recommended.
 Location of Missing Teeth, The location of the missing teeth and the chewing pressure in that area will affect the choice of bridge.